 We study generalizations of the comparator circuit model that work over fixed finite bounded posets.
 We observe that there are universal comparator circuits even over arbitrary fixed finite bounded posets.
-Building on this, we show the following : \begin{itemize} \item Comparator circuits of polynomial size over fixed finite \textit{distributive} lattices characterizes $\CC$.
+Building on this, we show the following : \begin{itemize} \item Comparator circuits of polynomial size over fixed finite \textit{distributive} lattices characterize the class $\CC$.
 When the circuit is restricted to be skew, they characterize $\L$.
-Noting that (uniform) polynomial sized Boolean circuits (resp. skew) characterize $\P$ (resp. $\NL$), this indicates a comparison between $\P$ vs $\CC$ and $\NL$ vs $\L$ problems. \item Complementing this, we show that comparator circuits of polynomial size over arbitrary fixed finite lattices exactly characterizes $\P$ and that when the comparator circuit is skew they characterize $\NL$.
-This provides an additional comparison between $\P$ vs $\CC$ and $\NL$ vs $\L$ problems.
-The lattice that we design to prove this result is non-distributive and cannot be embedded into any distributive lattice preserving meets and joins. \item In addition, we show a characterization of the class $\NP$ by a family of polynomial sized comparator circuits over fixed {\em finite bounded posets}.
+Noting that (uniform) polynomial sized Boolean circuits (resp. skew) characterize $\P$ (resp. $\NL$), this indicates a comparison between $\P$ vs $\CC$ and $\NL$ vs $\L$ problems. \item Complementing this, we show that comparator circuits of polynomial size over arbitrary fixed finite lattices characterize the class $\P$ even when the comparator circuit is skew. \item In addition, we show a characterization of the class $\NP$ by a family of polynomial sized comparator circuits over fixed {\em finite bounded posets}.
 As an aside, we consider generalizations of Boolean formulae over arbitrary lattices.
-We show that Spira's theorem\cite{Spira71} can be extended to this setting as well and show that polynomial sized Boolean formulae over finite fixed lattices capture exactly $\NC^1$. \end{itemize} These results generalize the results in \cite{Cook12} regarding the power of comparator circuits.
+We show that Spira's theorem~\cite{Spira71} can be extended to this setting as well and show that polynomial sized Boolean formulae over finite fixed lattices capture the class $\NC^1$. \end{itemize} These results generalize results in \cite{Cook12} regarding the power of comparator circuits.
 Our techniques involve design of comparator circuits and finite posets.
 We then use known results from lattice theory to show that the posets that we obtain can be embedded into appropriate lattices.
-Our results gives new methods to establish $\CC$ upper bound for problems also indicate potential new approaches towards the problems $\P$ vs $\CC$ and $\NL$ vs $\L$ using lattice theoretic methods.
+Our results give new methods to establish $\CC$ upper bounds for problems and also indicate potential new approaches towards the problems $\P$ vs $\CC$ and $\NL$ vs $\L$ using lattice theoretic methods.